Waga43/alx-low_level_programming/0x14-bit_manipulation/README.md

-## ALX Bit Manipulation Project
+# Introduction

-This directory contains the files of the ALX Bit manipulation project.
+This directory contains files of the ALX Bit Manipulation project tasks